VisualVault/nodeJs-rest-client-library/README.md

 For development and debugging you can instruct VisualVault to send scripts to be executed to your development machine.
 A public IP or DNS host name is required.
 To specify a node.js debugging server address, log into VisualVault and click on the User menu (top right), next select the "My Preferences" menu option.
 Within the preferences screen scroll down to locate the node.js server option.
 Enable the debugging server and enter your node.js server URL where scripts will be posted to.

-Note:  The node.js server option will only be displayed on the my preferences screen if your account has developer access.
+Note:  The node.js server option will only be displayed on the my preferences screen if your account has admin access.

+When a script it sent to server hosting the VisualVault Node.Js Client Library (the library is an express app), the app will execute the script's Main function and provide parameter values.

 Setup your development machine with a JavaScript IDE and node.js
 ------